 Dates: 1930 - 2017

-Scope and Content note This collection is comprised of the single volume commonplace book of the Hartshorne, Haines, and Rodman families includes quotes and extracts related to religion and morals, including extracts of the Pilgrim's Progress.
+Overview The commonplace book of the Hartshorne, Haines, and Rodman families includes quotes and extracts related to religion and morals, including extracts of the Pilgrim's Progress.
 The specific author is unknown.